TkTech/chancy/docs/guide/jobs.rst

 Jobs
 ====

-Every unit of work in Chancy is called a :class:`~chancy.executor.Job`.
+Every unit of work in Chancy is called a :class:`~chancy.job.Job`.
 Jobs are created by clients and submitted to a queue, where they are picked up by workers and executed.